It defines the Finnish people and their character.

 As far back as the 1700's and further

-their roots have never been mixed
+my roots have never been mixed

 with another Nationality.